All Episodes

 He's an oratorical genius.

-Deploy that in defense of the people from whom he learned that oratorical genius and to defend those vulnerable populations, especially white people whose white privilege in one sense obscures from them what it means that their children can walk home every day and be safe.
+Deploy that in defense of the people from whom he learned that oratorical genius and to defend those vulnerable populations, especially white people whose white privilege, in one sense, obscures from them what it means that their children can walk home every day and be safe.

-The president bears a unique responsibility and burden to tell that truth.
+Until that quality is brought, the president bears a unique responsibility and burden to tell that truth.

 Okay, so according to Michael Eric Dyson, it is incumbent upon Obama to get out there and use his rhetorical genius on Ferguson.